The other versions of this song on this site are nice starts, but they're not quite correct.

 What You Will Gain

-By following this guide, you’ll not only learn to play "Alabama Pines" by Jason Isbell with confidence but also improve your overall musicianship.
+By using our guitar chords, you’ll not only learn to play "Alabama Pines" by Jason Isbell with accuracy and style, but you'll also elevate your overall musicianship.
+Explore our full archive of guitar chords for more songs, skills, and inspiration.